Updated: Oct 12, 2022

 I know you are!

-Without going into the other variants available in the Github page I've provided you earlier in this article, give it a try and adjust the previous code to instead of finding the first item and return that, return a new collection with all the elements that matches a certain predicate?
+Without going into the other variants available on the Github page I've provided you earlier in this article, give it a try and adjust the previous code instead of finding the first item and return that, return a new collection with all the elements that match a certain predicate?

 So, in short, here's what you should create (in fact, use this as the comment you should put on the top of your method):